fundarealestate/vuejs-paginate/README.md

 | `last-button-text` | `String` | Text for last button.
 (Not visible when `first-last-button` is false.
 You can use HTML here.) **default: 'Last'** |
 | `hide-prev-next` | `Boolean` | Hide prev/next button when there is no previous or next page. **default: false** |

+## Slots

+* prev - the content inside the previous button.
+This will override the content in prev-text
+* next - the content inside the next button.
+This will override the content in next-text

 ## Demo